How Do You Do Distributive Property With Variables

 Seek Help When Needed

 If you are struggling with the distributive property, don't hesitate to seek help from a teacher, tutor, or online resources.
-Many educational websites and YouTube channels offer tutorials and explanations of the distributive property.
+Also, many educational websites and YouTube channels offer tutorials and explanations of the distributive property.
 Sometimes, hearing an explanation from a different perspective can help you understand the concept more clearly.

 Real-World Examples